roura356a/csk/intl.en-US/Solutions/Deep learning solution/Training/Use Arena to submit distributed TensorFlow training jobs.md

 training-data  ReadWriteMany                      35m
     ```

 If no PVC is available, create one.
-For more information, see [Configure a shared NAS volume for training jobs](/intl.en-US/Solutions/Deep learning solution/Preparations/Configure a shared NAS volume for training jobs.md) or [Configure a shared CPFS volume](/intl.en-US/Solutions/Deep learning solution/Preparations/Configure a shared CPFS volume.md).
+For more information, see [Configure a shared NAS volume](/intl.en-US/Solutions/Deep learning solution/Preparations/Configure a shared NAS volume for training jobs.md) or [Configure a shared CPFS volume](/intl.en-US/Solutions/Deep learning solution/Preparations/Configure a shared CPFS volume.md).

 |N/A|
     |--tensorboard|No|Specifies that TensorBoard is used to visualize training results.
 You can set this parameter in combination with the --logdir parameter to specify the path from which TensorBoard reads event files.
 If you do not specify this parameter, TensorBoard is not used.|N/A|